bloomreach/brxm/archetype/main/src/main/resources/archetype-resources/README.txt

     mvn -Pdocker.run

+Running with an embedded MySQL database.
+To create & run environment containing builtin MySQL DB just run:

+    mvn -Pdocker.run,with-mysql

+As a result, default db credentials will be used (admin/admin) and DB name will be the same as project's artifactId (e.g. myproject)

+Running with an embedded PostgreSQL database.
+To create & run environment containing builtin PostgreSQL DB just run:

+    mvn -Pdocker.run,with-postgres

+As a result, default db credentials will be used (admin/admin) and DB name will be the same as project's artifactId (e.g. myproject)

-To run the image with a mysql database, add the provided database name, username and password below to the properties section of your project's pom.xml:
+To run the image with an external mysql database, add the provided database name, username and password below to the properties section of your project's pom.xml:

     <mysql.db.host>DATABASE_HOSTNAME</mysql.db.host>